Study In Canada

 If you have a study permit and you are a full-time student at a designated learning institution, you may qualify to work on-campus or off-campus up to 20 hours per week during your semester and full-time during your semester breaks.

 B. Post-Graduate Work Permit

-The Post-Graduation Work Permit Program (PGWPP) allows students who have graduated from Canadian designated learning institutions to obtain an open work permit to work in Canada.
-The benefits of this work permit include: no job offer requirement; a duration of up to 3 years (subject to the official length of program completed); and eligibility for Provincial Healthcare.
+The Post-Graduation Work Permit Program (PGWPP) allows students who have graduated from designated Canadian learning institutions to obtain an open work permit to work in Canada.
+The benefits of this work permit include no job offer requirement; a duration of up to 3 years (subject to the official length of program completed); and eligibility for Provincial Healthcare.
 An international student can only receive one PGWP in their lifetime.

 A minimum of one year of work experience in the National Occupational Classification (NOC) skill type 0 or skill level A or B obtained through the PGWP may support your application for temporary residency.

-In order to apply for the Post-Graduation Work Permit, you must meet the following requirements:
+To apply for the Post-Graduation Work Permit, you must meet the following requirements:

 - You have received a transcript and an official letter confirming program completion (these documents must be included in your application).